 - 2009: Big year: the Bicentennial of Charles Darwin's birth.
 My family took me to England, where we visited many sites associated with Darwin.
 In London, we visited the British Museum of Natural History, where the statue of Sir Richard Owen, original promotor to establish the BMNB, was replaced by a magnificent statue of Charles Darwin, where it still stands today.
 The museum had a very special exhibit about the life of Darwin.
 We also visited Darwin's burial site in Westminster Abbey.
 And, of course, we traveled to Downe and spent a marvelous day at Darwin's home.
 I still get a lump in my throat when I remember walking quietly in the steps of this great biologist, along his well-known sandwalk.
 If at all possible, every biology teacher should visit this place as early in their teaching career as they can, so they can share with their students that special personal experience with "The Man."
 If you are interested in reading more details of that week with Darwin, please contact the webmaster.

-- 2013-2014: The new Science Surprises is now available as an eBook, and the printed version will be ready to go to press early in 2014.
+- 2013-2014: The new Science Surprises is now available as an eBook, and the printed version will be ready to "go to press" early in 2014.
 If you are interested, contact the author.
-The Teacher's Guide to Science Surprises is available free to science teachers upon request until it, too, is e-published in late summer of 2014.
+The teacher's guidebook will be available free to science teachers upon request until it, too, is e-published in late summer of 2014.